 I’ve also written an in depth ebook covering all aspects of planning your northern lights trip, including the best places in the Nordics to see the northern lights, the best time to see the northern lights, the best tour options, how to chase the northern lights, how to photograph and film the northern lights, what to pack for your trip, and other exciting arctic activities to try on your trip up North.

-You can purchase the ebook here for $9.99.
+You can purchase the ebook here.